-Longevity risk under the RMP and the PRMP refers to the heightening risk of longer and larger payouts.
+Longevity risk under the RMP and the PRMP refers to the heightening risk of longer payouts.
 The longer the payout and loan period, the larger the loan balance will accrue over time, and the lesser the buffer will be from the enforcement of collateral to cover the outstanding loan balance.
-A loss may arise if there is a shortfall in the recovery amount after the disposal of the property.
+A loss may arise if there is a shortfall in the recovery amount after the disposal of the property under the RMP or the claim of death benefits of the life insurance policy under the PRMP.